-The front audio connector (J19) allows you to connect to the line-out and mic-in jacks that are on the FrontX device.
-Using the line-out and mic-in jacks will disable the rear audio's line-out and mic-in functions.
-(The FrontX device, which comes with LANPARTY series products, must be installed into a drive bay of the chassis.)
+The front audio connector (J19) allows you to connect to the line-out and mic-in jacks that are at the front panel of your system.
+Using this connector will disable the rear audio's line-out and mic-in functions.

 Remove the jumper caps from pins 5-6 and pins 9-10 of J19 prior to connecting the front audio cable connector.
-Connect the audio cable connector from FrontX to J19.
-Make sure pin 1 of the cable connector is aligned with pin 1 of J19.
+Make sure pin I of the cable connector is aligned with pin I of J19.
 If you are not using this connector, make sure to replace the jumper caps back to their original pin locations.

-Pins 5-6 and 9-10 short The front audio is disabled. (default) The rear audio is enabled.
+Pins 5-6 and 9-10 short (default) The front audio is disabled.
+The rear audio is enabled.
 Pins 5-6 and 9-10 open The front audio is enabled.
 The rear audio is disabled.